The Seven Most Acidic Foods (Avoid These Every Day)

 …you should always allow yourself treats, you never have to give up everything and you can still live a normal life, still go out with friends, still socialise and still feel like you can have your favourite foods.

 Certainly don’t let these exist in your everyday life.
 For each I’ve given some of the known negatives and some scientific research – this is here to try and help increase your motivation to eat these foods less!
-We all face crossroads every day – when these acidic treats are calling our name, so hopefully this will help you to say no more easily!
+We all face crossroads every day – when these acidic foods are calling our name, so hopefully this will help you to say no more easily!

 What Are the Most Acidic Foods?